-Sorrento is a perfect setting for your 2018 holiday.
+Holidays in Sorrento are the perfect setting for your 2018 getaway.
 Situated on the gorgeous Sorrentine Peninsula, jutting out into the Gulf of Naples, Sorrento has magnificent views of the bay of Naples, the Isle of Capri, a green head in the blue ocean, and the looming figure of the grand Mount Vesuvius.
 Begin your exploration at the Cathedral of Sorrento, centrally located in the Corso Italia (Little Italy district).
 The Duomo, the inside of the Cathedral, is worth a peek.
 Wander the old town after your Cathedral visit, where the narrow streets and quaint buildings will lead you to such gems as the complex of San Francesco and the Basilica of Sant’Antonio.
 Plan your exploration of the rest of Sorrento whilst relaxing in the Piazza Tosso, the heart of Sorrento, and the perfect place to enjoy a cold beverage.
 Venture out of Sorrento and explore more of the Neapolitan Riviera, or head down the coast to stunning beaches of the Amalfi Coast.